broadinstitute/cpg/README.md

-# cpg
+# Cell painting galley

-Cell painting gallery
+Home for tools related to the cell painting gallery.